MariaMartinezRos/Limited/README.md

   Watch the tutorial here: [Procedural Maze Generation Tutorial](https://youtu.be/gHU5RQWbmWE?si=tkLtOUdwoUPiGAQu).

   Thanks to [Dev Ritch](https://www.youtube.com/@devritch) for their tutorial on how to add a working flashlight.
-  Watch the tutorial here: [Procedural Maze Generation Tutorial](https://youtu.be/xPwfDeMe8tk?si=P16umWDxfVMK3R4k).
+  Watch the tutorial here: [Flashlight Tutorial](https://youtu.be/xPwfDeMe8tk?si=P16umWDxfVMK3R4k).

+  Thanks to [BMoDev](https://www.youtube.com/@BMoDev) for their tutorial on how to add a menu in Unity.
+  Watch the tutorial here: [Menu Tutorial](https://youtu.be/-GWjA6dixV4?si=GWEs7aPwBIfkl6ey).

 - **Unity Assets**:
   The project uses the **Stylized Hand Painted Dungeon** asset pack, which provided the beautiful environment and room designs.